NickPax/my-website/_structures/subordinate-conjunction.md

 Examples:
 I like red (<ins>whereas</ins> you like yellow).
 It was quite hot (<ins>although</ins> it was raining).
 >Note: These sentences do not contain commas!
+But check below for when there are commas before these words.

 <br/>
 <br/>